 Songwriting shouldn't have to be a chore or a source of anxiety.
 Sure it can be extremely challenging, but the challenge should excite you and be a source of happiness in your life.
-If you find yourself in a creative rut and need to lighten the mood, try these songwriting exercises out.
+Try these songwriting exercises out if you find yourself in a creative rut and need to lighten the mood.

 One common songwriting exercise is to write and/or perform words and melodies that come to your head without forethought.
-All you need to do is establish a beat and key for this to work, but I find it works best if I sing along to beats or instrumental music.
-These instrumentals can be from popular songs, but the real challenge comes from singing and making lyrics along to instrumentation that is unfamiliar to you.
+You need to establish a beat and key for this to work, but I find it works best if I sing along to beats or instrumental music.
+These instrumentals can be from popular songs, but the real challenge comes from singing and making lyrics along with instrumentation that is unfamiliar to you.